jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - A **security control framework**: outlines the org's approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org's security solution; many frameworks to choose from, such as:
     - COBIT Control Objectives for Information and Related Technology ("moderately referenced" on the exam):
       - COBIT is a documented set of best IT security practices by ISACA; a "security concept infrastructure" used to organize the complex security solutions of companies
-        - COBIT is commonly used as an audit framework for orgs
+        - COBIT is commonly used as an *audit/compliance* framework for orgs
         - Six key principles:
           - provide stakeholder value
           - holistic approach
           - dynamic governance system
           - governance distinct from management
           - tailored to enterprise needs
           - end-to-end governance system
     - ISO 27000 series (27000, 27001, 27002, etc.).
     - NIST **CyberSecurity Framework (CSF)**
       - designed for commerical orgs and critical infrastructure, CSF 1.1 consists of five functions: